hillary-gor/areaone-main/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Technologies Used

+- React Native
+- Expo
+- React Navigation

+## Contributing

+Contributions are welcome!
+Please fork the repository and create a pull request with your improvements.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Contact

+For questions or feedback, please contact [Hillary](mailto:info@surgeafrica.co.ke).